martinezooo/blackhole-tweak/README.md

+The tweak was not developed by me.
+I just reuploaded it...

 For rootless Jailbreaks the doesn’t support ElleKit use this file ●	run.er.wormctrl_1.1.0_rootless_CydiaSubstrate_Substitute For majority of Jailbreaks like Dopamine and Pelare1n use this file